-I’ve recently embarked on a recent return flight from Beijing to Pyongyang with Air China.
+I’ve recently embarked on a return flight from Beijing to Pyongyang with Air China.
 I’ve flown Air Koryo – North Korea’s national airline – countless times so I figured this would be the perfect chance to compare the two airlines together when making your way to or from North Korea.

-During the flight as the crew were rolling down the dining cart to the front of the plane the cart hit the edge of my seat which caused the lower cover of the armrest to pop out.
+During the flight as the crew were rolling down the food cart to the front of the plane the trolley hit the edge of my seat which caused the lower cover of the armrest to pop out.
 An air stewardess tried popping it back in place with her hands and then finally resulting in kicking it back shut.
 She looked up and saw me watching which then caused both of us to laughed.
 I think this also may have been her oldest plane to work on in the Air China fleet.

 Rowan’s impression: I was able to take photos inside the cabin and from the window when landing and taking off from Pyongyang airport.
 Air Koryo staff aren’t entirely comfortable with photos being taken, so that was a nice change.
 However, the plane wasn’t in the best condition.
-Air Koryo planes, though mocked for being old and dangerous, are in top condition and feel a lot nicer to fly with
+Air Koryo planes, though mocked for being old and dangerous, are in top condition and feel a lot nicer to fly with.

 On the flight from Beijing to Pyongyang I was served hot chicken noodles, with cold vegetables and a bread roll.
 On the way back to Beijing from Pyongyang they handed out ham and tuna sandwiches.
 Both were pretty standard as Chinese flight meals go but there’s just something really satisfying when eating Air Koryo’s mystery burger.
 You either love it, or you hate it.
 It’s all a part of the experience when going to North Korea.